KeystoneDH/2016/schedule.md

 * Tours in and around Pitt's beautiful neighborhood, Oakland.
 Locations TBA soon.

-**Wednesday 5pm: Keynote (and reception)**
+**Wednesday 5pm: Keynote (followed by a reception)**

-* Roopika Risam, "Only Collaborate!
+* *Roopika Risam*, "Only Collaborate!
 Postcolonial Imperatives for Community in the Digital Humanities"
-* The keynote address will be followed by a reception

 ## Thursday June 23